 What are we looking for in a volunteer?

-Therefore, to be a volunteer you need to be able to commit to the role fully and ensure you are the right type of person to volunteer in a hospital environment.
+To be a volunteer you need to be able to commit to the role fully and ensure you are the right type of person to volunteer in a hospital environment.

-Volunteers need to be:
+Volunteers should be:

 - Friendly and approachable